La Boheme at Royal Opera House - Complete Guide, Tips & FAQs

 Frequently Asked Questions

 How long is the concert?
-The performance of La Bohème at the Royal Opera House is approximately 3 hours and 15 minutes in length, including one interval of around 20-25 minutes.
+The performance of La Bohème at the Royal Opera House typically lasts approximately 3 hours, including two intermissions.

 Photography and video policies?
-Photography and videography are strictly prohibited during the performance to avoid disrupting the artists and other audience members.
-You may be asked to surrender your device.
-However, taking photos in the public areas of the Royal Opera House before and after the performance is usually permitted.
+Photography and videography are strictly prohibited during the performance to avoid disturbing the artists and the audience.
+Mobile phones must be switched to silent and stowed away.
+Flash photography is never permitted.

 How early should I arrive?
-For an opera performance at the Royal Opera House, it is recommended to arrive at least 45 minutes before the advertised start time.
-This allows ample time for security checks, locating your seats, and soaking in the atmosphere without feeling rushed.
+You should aim to arrive at least 45-60 minutes before the performance start time to allow for security checks, cloakroom use, and finding your seats without feeling rushed.

 ATMs and payment options?
-There are ATMs available in the surrounding Covent Garden area.
-The Royal Opera House accepts card payments for most transactions at its bars and shops.
-Some smaller external vendors might be cash-only.
+ATMs are available in the surrounding Covent Garden area.
+The Royal Opera House accepts card payments for food, drink, and merchandise.
+However, for smaller purchases or if you prefer cash, it’s advisable to carry some with you.

 Ready for an Unforgettable Evening?